John C. Wells: Work on accents of English

 A considerable part of Wells's research focuses on the phonetic description of varieties of English.
 In 1982, Cambridge University Press published his three volumes of Accents of English that described accents all over the English-speaking world in phonetic terminology.
 This applied consistent terminology to accents that had previously been analysed in isolation.
 Accents of English defined the concept of lexical sets, a concept in wide usage.
 A lexical set is a set of words (named with a designated element) that share a special characteristic.
 For example, words belonging to lexical set BATH have the /æ/ phoneme in the United States and /ɑː/ phoneme in Received Pronunciation.
 In addition, Wells is acknowledged as the source of the term rhotic to describe accents where the letter r in spelling is always pronounced phonetically.

-Before writing Accents of English, Wells had written a very critical review of the Linguistic Atlas of England, which was the principal output of the Survey of English Dialects.
+Before writing Accents of English, Wells had written two very critical reviews of the Linguistic Atlas of England, which was the principal output of the Survey of English Dialects.
 He argued that the methodology was outdated, that the sample was not representative of the population and that it was not possible to "discover with any certainty the synchronic vowel-system in each of the localities investigated".
 KM Petyt noted in his review of Accents of English that Wells had made abundant use of the data from the Survey of English Dialects in some sections of the work whilst criticising the survey in other parts of the same work.

+Wells was part of the committee of the Atlas Linguarum Europae for England and Wales, but never played a large role.